Fauzanmhr/Fauzanmhr/README.md

 - 👋 Hi, I’m @Fauzanmhr
-- 👀 I’m interested in Server
+- 👀 I’m interested in devops
-- 🌱 I’m currently learning html-css
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate with elon musk
 - 📫 How to reach me just pray to god and say i want meet fauzanmhr.